-- 7. Circumstances where the Commissioner may find it appropriate to determine that no action needs to be taken in respect of a failure to comply with the Code include: - a. an inadvertent failure to comply with the Code; - b. a written undertaking from the Councillor that, despite the lack of sanction, there is not likely to be any further failure to comply with the Code on the part of the Councillor.
+- 8. Circumstances where the Commissioner may find it appropriate to determine that no action needs to taken in respect of a failure to comply with the Code include: - a. an inadvertent failure to comply with the Code; - b. a written undertaking from the Respondent that, despite the lack of sanction, there is not likely to be any further failure to comply on the part of the Respondent.